dnoneill/coding_challenges/week1/README.md

 # Assignment

-In this folder is a text file named `images.txt`, the file has a list of 5 images.
+In this folder is a text file named `images.txt`, the file has urls to 5 images.
-The script you are writing should download all five of the images in the file.
+The script you are writing should download all five of the images in the `images.txt` file.

 # Some hints:
 - You need to figure out how to read the txt file